course-kit/docs/docs/quick-start/create-site.md

 ![create-site-1](/img/create-site-1.png)

-Choose a name for your repo and select either private or public (don't worry - none of your private course content will be in the repo).
+Choose a name for your repo and select either *private* or *public* (public is generally fine as none of your private course content will be in the repo).

 Click **Create** and you will now have your own copy of the site template!